Kingston Heath Golf Club: Course

 The current course was designed by Dan Soutar and was constructed by M.A Morcom.
 Originally, it played as a par 82 and at the time was the longest course in Australia.
 Its founders were of the opinion that it was easier to shorten the course rather than to lengthen it.
 The original scorecard read as below:

 Advice was sought from Alister MacKenzie during his visit to Australia in 1926, who provided a suitable bunkering strategy for the course.
 Although many link MacKenzie to the actual design of Kingston Heath, his only course routing input was to change the 15th hole.
 This was a short par 4 (222 yards) which played as a blind tee shot over a hill before descending to the green.
 MacKenzie's recommendation was to shorten the hole, bringing the green to the top of the rise and becoming a tricky, uphill par 3.
 Work commenced soon after, with the newly rated par 3 15th becoming one of the most recognisable holes in Australian golf, and Kingston Heath's signature hole.

 Over the years, the par of the course has gradually dropped, now playing as a par 72 for Men and 74 for Women.

 In 2002, the club constructed a 19th hole - a par 3 positioned between the 1st green and 2nd tee.
 This hole was designed to championship specifications, allowing the club to insert it into the course rotation during times of required maintenance of another hole.
 The 19th has since become a fixture in the club's "Tournament" course, often replacing the 10th hole in major events.

 An interesting feature of the course is the adaptability in producing different layouts.
 Given it does not allow a traditional "9 out, 9 in" layout as many courses of its stature do, an alternative was required for the hosting of major events.
-The introduction of the 19th hole assisted in allowing the club to produce a more tournament friendly layout, known as the "Inner and Outer" course, routing players through the 9 inner most holes of the property as the front 9, returning them to the clubhouse after 9 holes.
-They then play the 9 outer most holes of the property as the back 9, allowing them to finish on the 18th hole.
+The introduction of the 19th hole assisted in allowing the club to produce a more tournament friendly layout, known as the "Inner and Outer" course, routing players through the 9 innermost holes of the property as the front 9, returning them to the clubhouse after 9 holes.
+They then play the 9 outermost holes of the property as the back 9, allowing them to finish on the 18th hole.